Proper decision trees: An axiomatic framework for solving optimal decision tree problems with arbitrary splitting rules: A generic dynamic programming algorithm for solving the optimal, proper decision tree problem

-For example, consider the decision tree model for the \emph{classification problem}\footnote{Classification is the activity of assigning objects to some pre-existing classes or categories.
+such that $g\left(a,b\right)\geq\max\left(a,b\right)$, this requirement ensures that the objective value of a larger tree is at least as great as that of a smaller tree. \end{definition} For example, consider the decision tree model for the \emph{classification problem}\footnote{Classification is the activity of assigning objects to some pre-existing classes or categories.
 Algorithms for classification problems have output restricted to a finite set of values (usually a finite set of integers, called labels).}.
-Like all classification problems, its goal is to find an appropriate decision tree that minimizes the number of misclassifications \citep{breiman1984classification}.
+Like all classification problems, the ultimate goal is to find an appropriate decision tree that minimizes the number of misclassifications \citep{breiman1984classification}.
 Assume each data point is assigned a label $y_{i}\in\left\{ 1,2,\ldots,K\right\} =\mathcal{K}$, i.e. $xs=\left[\left(x_{1},y_{1}\right),\left(x_{2},y_{2}\right),\ldots,\left(x_{n},y_{n}\right)\right]$.
 Given a tree $\mathit{DN}\left(u,r,v\right)$, we can define this objective as

 where $\hat{y}=\underset{k\in\mathcal{K}}{\text{argmax}}\sum_{\left(x_{i},y_{i}\right)\in\mathit{xs}}\mathbf{1}\left[y_{i}=k\right]$, which is the majority class in a leaf.
 This is the most common decision tree objective function used in machine learning; alternative objective functions can also be used.